Applied I-cord

-Once upon a time, I started a wonderful sweater.
+Once upon a time, I started a wonderful sweater – a design by Jean Moss called Rapunzel:

 As I neared the finish line, I stalled big time.